Some of the latest articles:

 One Tube FM Tuner.
 From August 1960 Popular Electronics, it uses a 6C4.
 I constructed this project as closely as I could to the original.
 Performance left a lot to be desired!

-12AT7 Super Regen Receiver.
+12AT7 Super-Regen Receiver.
 One valve provides excellent sensitivity and drives headphones to an uncomfortably loud level.
-Suitable for portable battery operation.
+Includes vibrator power supply for portable battery operation.

 New 12AT7 FM Tuner.
 An improvement on the Improved One Tube FM Tuner, this incorporates an RF stage.

 One Valve FM Receiver with Loudspeaker.
 Using a single 6DX8, this receiver provides loudspeaker reception of FM stations.

 Maxitronix MX801F FM Radio Kit.
 Three transistor FM receiver needed modifications.
 Also relevant to the MX901AF and MX901F kits.

 Science Fair 28-234 AM/FM Radio Kit.
 The super regenerative FM receiver in this kit sold by Tandy/Radio Shack is of very poor design and needed modifications to work properly.

 VHF receiver with 12V B+.
 This valve VHF receiver uses 12V for high tension.

 Fremodyne Receiver (Parts 1,2, &3).
 Introduction to the single valve, low cost, FM receiver circuit developed by Hazeltine Laboratories in 1947.
 It uses a single 12AT7 in a super regenerative superhet circuit and was used in several commercially made AM/FM receivers and FM converters.